Be SMART When You Set Goals

 R is for Realistic: Wanting a six pack of washboard abs by next month is not something that the average person could achieve realistically.
 Aim for small changes that will have greater long-term benefits.
 You want all your hard work to last, not to fade away the day after you achieve the goal.

-T is for Tangible: Special occasion, fitness event or maybe even a family holiday?
-These are all great motivational ways to ensure you reach your goals, keep these events in mind to help you over the hurdles that life throws your way.
+T is for Timely: Special occasion, fitness event or maybe even a family holiday?
+These are all great motivational ways to ensure you reach your goals in a timely manner.
+Keep these events in mind to help you over the hurdles that life throws your way.
 Write them down and set yourself reminders 1 month, 1 week and 1 day before it occurs.

 Points to think about when goal setting: